5.1. The Basics

-This problem all-too-frequently occurs because by default, the letter on the computer doesn’t have an address because it is put onto headed paper (which has the address on it) when it is put into print.
+This problem all-too-frequently occurs because by default, the digital form of the letter doesn’t have an address because it is put onto headed paper (which has the address on it), only when it is put into print.
 This headed-paper process does not happen when putting a letter into braille, so this needs to be compensated for by putting the addresses in the original letter file, or making sure that it is added before being turned into braille.

 5.6.
 Forms and Surveys

 Generally, forms and surveys cannot be filled in in braille.
 A braille-reader may request the text of a form or survey in braille so that they can use it in tandem with another method of filling it in, and indeed, they may wish to give the sought information separately in braille, if they have access to a braille machine.

 Otherwise, if a form is in accessible Word (see Section 3), a user of a braille notetaker may be able to independently fill in a form and return it electronically, by email.

 5.7.
 Promotion of Braille as an Option

 All statutory bodies, at all appropriate points, should make it clear that the option of braille communication is available on request.